PaulKinlan/paul.kinlan.me/content/2019-01-13-pinch-zoom-element.markdown

 link: https://www.webcomponents.org/element/pinch-zoom-element
 tags: [links, web components, custom element]
 ---
-Jake and the team this rather awesome custom element for managing pinch zooming on any set of HTML outside of the browser's own pinch-zoom dynamics (think mobile viewport zooming).
+Jake and the team built this rather awesome custom element for managing pinch zooming on any set of HTML outside of the browser's own pinch-zoom dynamics (think mobile viewport zooming).
 The element was one of the central components that we needed for the [squoosh](https://squoosh.app/) app that we built and released at Chrome Dev Summit (...
 I say 'released at Chrome Dev Summit' - Jake was showing it to everyone at the China Google Developer Day even though the rest of the team were under embargo ;) ... )

 > install: `npm install --save-dev pinch-zoom-element`
 >